SeriousGuy888/CheezyServers/README.md

 use **two space indent**.

-We are currently in the process of converting all scripts to two space indent as we have inconsitencies everywhere.
+We are currently in the process of converting all scripts to two space indent as we have inconsistencies everywhere.

 ### Writing Skript Scripts